-A successful IT department knows that to address tomorrow’s data disaster, their prep work has to start today.
-It might sound cliché, but proactive maintenance and disaster recovery preparedness is the most efficient way of tackling the latest data breach, malware intrusion, or data storage problem.
-When anything can happen at any moment, from fires and power outage, to theft and human error, most companies can’t afford to lose a single file—let alone access to their sensitive data for days, weeks, or months at a time.
+A successful IT department knows that their prep work must start today to prevent a data loss disaster tomorrow.
+It might sound cliché, but proactive maintenance and disaster recovery preparedness are the most efficient way to tackle the latest data breach, malware intrusion, or data storage problem.
+When anything can happen at any moment—from fires and power outages to theft and human error—most companies can’t afford any amount of data loss—let alone malicious access to their sensitive data for days, weeks, or months at a time.

 Any event that would cause data to be unintentionally overwritten qualifies as a “data disaster.”
-This could be a computer or storage system failing, the result of a virus or malware, accidents, or even deliberate sabotage.
+The result of the data disaster is data loss, which could be temporary or permanent.
+Data loss could be caused by:

-Now that you know the basics, there are actually ten simple steps that you can—and should—take right now in order to prevent a critical loss of data.
+Now that you know the basics, here are 10 simple steps that you can—and should—take right now to prevent a critical loss of data.

+The first step you should take in your data loss prevention (DLP) plan is to conduct a data assessment.
 Businesses should have a solid grasp on what files are important, how they’re used, and by whom.
-Having information about usage will allow your company to assign importance to specific chunks of data, and create a blueprint for what data will be essential in the event of a disaster and more importantly, prioritize it by who will require access to it.
+Having usage information will allow your company to assign importance to specific chunks of data, create a blueprint for what data will be essential in the event of a disaster, and prioritize it by who will require access to it.

-Not every file will carry equal importance, but assigning value to each piece of data will better ensure that business-critical information is secured and backed up in the event of a data loss.
-Your IT department will be more effective at protecting sensitive data when the essential is sorted from the non-essential.
+Not every piece of data stored will carry equal importance but assigning value to each part of your data will better ensure that business-critical information is secured and backed up in the event of a data loss.
+Your IT department will be more effective at protecting sensitive data when the essential files are sorted from the non-essential ones.
 Once data has been categorized based on priority and importance, you should start the backup process.

-Creating a data backup is one of the most important things you can do to prevent and mitigate fallout from a data disaster.
+Creating data backups is your next priority.
+Backups are the most critical tactic to prevent data loss and mitigate the fallout from a data disaster.
 If you’ve conducted the data assessment first, you’ll find the process will go much more efficiently.
 When it comes to backups, remember the following tips: